 They’re in the space between them.

-Want to see how this plays out in practice?
 If you’re curious about how agencies are starting to close the gap between trusting data and actually using it day-to-day, these short walkthroughs are worth a look.

 Golden Profile: A single view of a customer across sales and property management → Watch here